bcgov/data-publication/pages/dpw_bcgw_w_NEW.md

 ### **Discovery Whiteboard**

-This purpose of this session is to discuss your dataset, the questions you answered in Before You Start, develop a plan that defines all the resource required, role and responsibilities, issue and timelines as well as provide you with some personal guidance on next steps for the process.
+This purpose of this session is to discuss your dataset, the questions you answered in Before You Start, develop a plan that defines all the resources required, roles and responsibilities, issues and timelines as well as provide you with some personal guidance on next steps for the process.

 + This plan must be approved by you before work proceeds.
 + Your Business Analyst will then implement and manage the plan to completion.